kakgonbr/PRJ-TOMCAT-WEB/README.md

 Reference: https://logging.apache.org/log4j/2.x/jakarta.html
 # Build
 Simply commit to the main branch if you wish the web application to be automatically built and deployed.

+For troubleshooting and other functionalities, visit the Jenkins page.